Join millions of Canadians who have already trusted Loans Canada

-How Is Rental Income Taxed In Canada?
+How High Is Rental Income Taxed In Canada?

 Individuals who rent out personally-held units are taxed at the same rate as their personal taxes.
 As such, it depends on the annual income made by the proprietor.
-Conversely, in partnerships, the annual income from the rental property is divided between the business partners.
-Subsequently, each partner pays according to their personal tax bracket

-Current Expenses vs. Capital Expenses
+Current Expenses Vs. Capital Expenses

 Capital expenses are more difficult to calculate.
 Based on the category of the cost, it is spread over time.
-To maximize your claim it’s critical to know what you can claim as a deduction, how much you can claim, and when.
+To maximize your claim, it’s critical to know what you can claim as a deduction, how much you can claim, and when.

 Landlord And Rental Property Tax Deductions Canada